YashSharma79/YashSharma79.github.io/writings.md

 Why first order gradients and not second order gradients?
 Why the rate of change?
 And not the rate of rate of change?

 Why do we care about automatic differentiation?
 We could easily do differentiation in high school?
 That wasn't too hard.
 Why use backpropagation to compute derivatives?
 Why don’t we just teach computers symbolic differentiation( the way we do on paper)?

+Where is this batch norm coming from?
+What is its use?

 Wait, gradient descent is one thing.
 Backpropagation is another.
 Are they different?
 Oh absolutely different, I am not very bright am I?